 # Hoffell hot tubs – the lesser-known hot springs

-The Hoffell hot tubs are another less known hot springs in Iceland.
+The Hoffell hot tubs are another less-known hot spring in Iceland.
 They are made of five tubs filled with hot water coming from the natural hot springs.
 In the good weather, you can see a great view of the surrounding mountains.
 Around the hot tubs, there is a small car park.

 How to get to Hoffell hot tubs?